meetapandit/nyc-citibike-data-pipeline/README.md

 ### Future Scope
 1) It’s considered best practice to follow Medallion Architecture ( Delta Architecture ) to organize data in three layers/schemas — Bronze, Silver, Gold.
 We can represent these layers in the form of Snowflake Schemas in dev and prod in future.
 2. Implement the CI/CD using the Dagster Prod to replicate the production environment.
+3. In the interest of time, I used managed services for Kafka, Spark and Snowflake that can be an overhead to manage cloud bills
+4. So as a next step, I will be replacing these services with Docker and scaling it to use only a single cloud offering using the Kubernetes cluster
+5. As this is a prototype version, I will move away from Databricks managed file system to mounting volume in external storage for more secure access to data and credentials
+6. Integrate Real-time and historical data in Streamlit to combine real-time insights with historical trends to provide better customer service and elevate user experience